zhilinheobv/group3_project/Proposal (draft).md

  values)
  - Plot the data and construct the model (Which attributes we want to use, like which one is the output/response and which one(s) are the input.
- - A sample model can be expressed as: yt= 2xt-1-xt-2, where X is the matrix of Prev Close and Volume).
+ - A sample model can be expressed as: y_t= 2X_t-1-X_t-2, where X is the matrix of Prev Close and Volume.
  - Model selection can be done by selecting by AICs or BICs.
  - Estimate the model coefficients by various methods like MLE and LR ratio, and construct confidence intervals.